annikulkarni/ObsidianBackup/UPSC/GS2 All questions.md

 ### Year 2018

-1. Discuss the need for safeguarding Indian art heritage.
-[150 words] 10
+1. Safeguarding Indian heritage is need for the moment.
+Discuss [150 words] 10
 2. Assess the importance of accounts of Chinese and Arab travellers in reconstructing the history of India.
 [150 words] 10
 3. Throw light on the significance of Mahatma Gandhi’s thoughts in the present times.
 [150 words] 10
 4. Why is the Indian Regional Navigational Satellite System (IRNSS) needed?
 How does it help in navigation?
 [150 words] 10